CDulst/PersonalPassionProject/README.md

 #### Test Subject (VR)
 Initially when starting the interactive experiment and between minigames he will be placed inside of a initial white empty room with a big screen on the end.
 The overseer wil be able to communicate to you through the big screen and a image and sound terminal.

-with him using the screen.
 User can respond to text messages with gestures (thumbs up/down, wave, ok sign...), Pick up and place objects that get spawned, listen to music that overseer uploaded using terminal and spawn images through terminal and place them on the wall. of the room.

 The VR user can take a screenshot and send it to the overseer anytime during the experiment.